-We head South through Malawi, the warm heart of Africa and on to the pristine safari area of South Luangwa National Park.
-Arriving in Victoria Falls you’ll discover an array of activities to keep your adrenaline pumping.
+With the tour from Dar es Salaam to Cape Town we first head South through Malawi, the warm heart of Africa and on to the pristine safari area of South Luangwa National Park.
+South Luangwa National Park is a world-class safari destination and you will have enought time to explore the park in search of the variety of wildlife found in the park.
+Arriving in Victoria Falls you will discover an array of activities to keep your adrenaline pumping.
 On to Chobe National Park and the Okavango Delta, you’ll be enthralled by the natural spectacle and antics of the wildlife around you.
-Our tour then travels through Namibia, taking in the historical cities of Windhoek and Swakopmund and the highlights of Etosha National Park, Spitzkoppe, Namib Naukluft, Sossusvlei, Sesriem and the Fish River Canyon before ending your tour in Cape Town, South Africa.
+The Okavango Delta is an unique and unusual ecosystem and there are a lot of activities to do in the Delta.
+Our tour then travels through Namibia, taking in the historical cities of Windhoek and Swakopmund and the many highlights of Etosha National Park, Spitzkoppe, Namib Naukluft, Sossusvlei, Sesriem and the Fish River Canyon (one of the largest canyons in the world).
+You will notice that as we venture deeper into the Namib Desert you’ll see the slowly changing landscapes which represents the many faces of this desert country.
+The tour ends on arrival in Cape Town, South Africa.

 Pre & Post Tour Accommodation